Rosalind Russell: Later career

-Russell scored a big hit on Broadway with her Tony Award-winning performance in Wonderful Town (1953), a musical version of her successful film of a decade earlier, My Sister Eileen.
+Russell scored a big hit on Broadway with her Tony Award-winning performance in the musical Wonderful Town (1953), a musical version of her successful film of a decade earlier, My Sister Eileen.
 Russell reprised her starring role for a 1958 television special.

 Perhaps her most memorable performance was in the title role of the long-running stage comedy Auntie Mame (based on a Patrick Dennis novel) as well as the 1958 film version, in which she played an eccentric aunt whose orphaned nephew comes to live with her.
-When asked with which role she was most closely identified, she replied that strangers who spotted her still called out, "Hey, Auntie Mame!"
-She received a Tony Award nomination for Best Actress in a Play in 1957 for her performance.
-Patrick Dennis dedicated his second Auntie Mame novel Around the World with Auntie Mame to "the one and only Rosalind Russell" in 1958.
+When asked with which role she was most closely identified, she replied that strangers who spotted her still called out, "Hey, Auntie Mame!".
+For the film version, she won the Laurel Award for Top Female Comedy Performance and her third Golden Globe, and received her first BAFTA nomination and fourth Academy Award nomination.
+For the stage version, she received a nomination for the Tony Award for Best Actress in a Play.
+Patrick Dennis dedicated his second Auntie Mame novel, Around the World with Auntie Mame, to "the one and only Rosalind Russell" in 1958.

-She continued to appear in movies through the mid-1960s, including Picnic (1955), A Majority of One (1961), Five Finger Exercise (1962), Gypsy (1962), The Trouble with Angels (1966), and its sequel Where Angels Go, Trouble Follows (1968).
+She continued to appear in movies through the mid-1960s, including Picnic (1955), A Majority of One (1961), Five Finger Exercise (1962), Gypsy (1962; winning her fifth Golden Globe), The Trouble with Angels (1966), and its sequel Where Angels Go, Trouble Follows (1968).
 Russell was the logical choice for reprising her role as Auntie Mame when the musical version Mame was set for a production on Broadway in 1966, but she declined for health reasons.

 In addition to her acting career, Russell (under the name C.A.
 McKnight) also wrote the story for the film The Unguarded Moment (1956), a story of sexual harassment starring Esther Williams.
 Russell used the pen name C.A.
 McKnight again in 1971, when she was credited as screenwriter for adapting the novel The Unexpected Mrs. Pollifax into the screenplay for Mrs. Pollifax-Spy, in which she also starred.
 It was Russell's last big screen role.

 Awards and nominations

-Over the course of her career, Russell earned four Academy Award nominations for Best Actress: My Sister Eileen (1942); Sister Kenny (1946); Mourning Becomes Electra (1947); and Auntie Mame (1958), the film version of her Broadway comedy hit.
-She received a Special Academy Award, the Jean Hersholt Humanitarian Award, in 1972, which came with an Oscar statuette.

-Other honors

 In 1972, Russell received the Golden Plate Award of the American Academy of Achievement.
-Russell also won five Golden Globe Awards in her career and a Tony Award.
 She also has a star on the Hollywood Walk of Fame.

 Russell is honored at the Rosalind Russell Medical Research Center for Arthritis.
-Her portrait and a description of her work hangs in the lobby, as Congress made a grant in 1979 to establish the research center, in honor of her Congressional appointment to the National Commission on Arthritis.
+Her portrait and a description of her work hang in the lobby, as Congress made a grant in 1979 to establish the research center, in honor of her Congressional appointment to the National Commission on Arthritis.